image of a notepad with notes (for a private tutor)

 After a tense encounter with a mysterious ONI attaché named Nash, the Master Chief carries Cortana to Thel 'Vadam's ship to await a summit with Lord Hood.
 Before long, Hood arrives aboard the UNSC Boast No More, joined by the instantly recognizable Spirit of Fire and the Sceptre and Crown—not yet a battle group, but a formidable showing in this remote sector after the defeat of the Omega Expeditionary Fleet over Lithos.

 During the Master Chief's debriefing, an ancient, Flood-infested Covenant ship exits slipspace and makes a mad dash for the surface, as a ragtag fleet of Arisen Covenant ships arrives to defend it.
 When the Boast No More is sabotaged from within, the Master Chief must repair the engines and repel boarders as Cortana valiantly defends the disabled ship.
-During the chaos, Jega 'Rdomnai frees Atriox, allowing the pair to hijack Nash's Longsword back to Zeta Halo—and kidnap the agent in the process.
+During the chaos, Jega 'Rdomnai frees Atriox from Nash's torture chamber, allowing the pair to hijack an ONI Longsword back to Zeta Halo—and kidnap the agent in the process.

 MISSION 4: FLOOD SHIP